Henry Every: In contemporary literature

 Some fictional and semi-biographical accounts of Every were published in the decades following his disappearance.
 In 1709, the first such account appeared as a 16-page pamphlet titled The Life and Adventures of Capt.
 John Avery; the Famous English Pirate, Now in Possession of Madagascar (London: J. Baker, 1709).
-It was written by an anonymous author who, using pseudonym "Adrian van Broeck," claimed to be a Dutchman who endured captivity by Every's crew.
+It was written by an anonymous author who, using the pseudonym "Adrian van Broeck," claimed to be a Dutchman who endured captivity by Every's crew.
 In the account, Every is depicted as both a treacherous pirate and a romantic lover; after he raids the Mughal's ship, he runs off with—and later marries—the Emperor's daughter.
 The couple then flee the Mughal's army to Saint Mary's Island, where Every sets up a pirate utopia similar to the fictional pirate state of Libertalia.
 Every even has several children with the princess and establishes a new monarchy.
 The King of Madagascar soon commands an army of 15,000 pirates and a fleet of 40 warships, and is said to be living in fantastic luxury in an impregnable fortress beyond the reach of his English and Mughal adversaries.
 Furthermore, Every mints his own currency: gold coins engraved in his royal likeness.

 Although wild rumours of Every's fate had been circulating for years, Adrian van Broeck's fictionalized biography provided the popular legend of Every that was to be borrowed by subsequent publications.
 Over time, much of the English public came to believe the memoir's sensationalist claims.
 European governments were soon receiving people who claimed to be Every's ambassadors from Saint Mary's, and as the legend grew even heads of state started to believe the astonishing stories.
 At one point, "English and Scottish officials at the highest level gave serious attention to the proposals of these 'pirate diplomats'," while Peter the Great "tried to hire the Saint Mary's pirates to help build a Russian colony on Madagascar."
 The idea of a pirate haven on Saint Mary's had become a household idea.

 Owing to his notoriety, Every was, along with Blackbeard, one of the few pirates whose life was dramatized on stage.
 In 1712, playwright Charles Johnson published his highly romanticized tragicomedy The Successful Pyrate.
-It proved to be at once both controversial and successful, and was performed to regaled audiences at the Theatre Royal in Drury Lane, appearing in print in London the following year.
+It proved to be at once both controversial and successful and was performed to regaled audiences at the Theatre Royal in Drury Lane, appearing in print in London the following year.
 The play was not without its detractors, however.
-Dramatist and critic John Dennis wrote a letter to the Master of the Revels criticizing him for licensing the play, which he blasted as "a prostitution of the stage, an encouragement to villainy, and a disgrace to the theater."
+Dramatist and critic John Dennis wrote a letter to the Master of the Revels criticizing him for licensing the play, which he blasted as "a prostitution of the stage, an encouragement to villainy, and a disgrace to the theatre".
 Nevertheless, the play ran into several editions.